jcoo092/jcoo092.github.io/content/posts/OWASPJuiceShopDeployingSecuring/Two/index.md

 - The Application Load Balancer to sit between the EC2 instance and the wider internet
 - A Virtual Private Cloud that the EC2 instance sits inside, inaccessible to the outside world except by going through the load balancer, which is placed on the edge of the VPC.[^alreadyvpc]

 [^alreadyvpc]:  In fact, the original EC2 deployment also used a VPC.
-Just, it used the default VPC that AWS creates and assigns automatically, meaning that there was zero configuration needed, and it just disappeared into the background.
+Just, it used the default VPC that AWS creates and assigns automatically, meaning that there was zero configuration needed, and it disappeared into the background.

 #### Virtual Private Cloud Setup